top of page

 LG_ELEY_ATLMAG_RWILSON00310.jpg

-Beyond his business accomplishments, Ryan is a dedicated advocate for economic empowerment and civic engagement.
-He served as a leader in the Economic Freedom Talks, a national initiative under Vice President Kamala Harris’s campaign, where he addressed 75,000 people on the importance of small business support and equity.
-He has also been a featured speaker for BET’s national voting program.
-In 2024, Ryan served as one of the co-chairs for Atlanta Mayor Andre Dickens’ successful re-election campaign.
-His impact has also been recognized by Georgetown University, where he received the Marcia G. Cooke Award, honoring alumni who have made a significant impact within 15 years of graduation.
+Beyond TGS, Ryan is a leading voice on small business, equity, and economic empowerment.
+He led the Economic Freedom Talks, a national initiative during the 2024 presidential cycle that reached 75,000 people on the case for small business support and equity.
+He has been a featured speaker for BET’s national voting program and served as a co-chair of Atlanta Mayor Andre Dickens’ successful 2024 re-election campaign.
+Georgetown University recognized his impact with the Marcia G. Cooke Award, given to alumni who have made a significant mark within 15 years of graduation.

 A sought-after speaker and moderator, Ryan has been featured in The Wall Street Journal, Forbes, Fast Company, Inc., The New York Times, Black Enterprise, and Bloomberg Businessweek.
-He has delivered keynote presentations for Goldman Sachs, Delta, Google, Meta, Ford Motor Company, Nike, White & Case, Coca-Cola, and at top universities including the Fuqua School of Business at Duke University, Tuck School of Business at Dartmouth University, The Kellogg School of Management at Northwestern, and the Wharton School of the University of Pennsylvania.
-In 2025, Ryan was the subject of a published business school case study on influencer marketing in higher education, developed by Kennesaw State University and Ivey Business School, highlighting his innovative partnership with an MBA program to engage new audiences and increase enrollment.
+He has delivered keynotes for Goldman Sachs, Delta, Google, Meta, Ford Motor Company, Nike, White & Case, and Coca-Cola, and at Duke’s Fuqua School of Business, Dartmouth’s Tuck School of Business, Northwestern’s Kellogg School of Management, and the Wharton School of the University of Pennsylvania.
+In 2025, his work became the subject of a business school case study on influencer marketing in higher education, co-developed by Kennesaw State University and Ivey Business School, examining his partnership with an MBA program to expand its reach and grow enrollment.

-A native of Atlanta, Ryan is deeply involved in civic and community organizations.
-He serves on the boards of The Community Foundation for Greater Atlanta, Goodwill of North Georgia, The Woodruff Arts Center, The Carter Center, The Atlanta Business League, The Atlanta Metro Chamber of Commerce, The Fox Theater, and Usher’s New Look.
-He is also a member of the Atlanta Chapter of the 100 Black Men and the Atlanta Rotary Club.
-In 2025, Ryan was selected as a member of the Leadership Atlanta Class of 2026.
+A native of Atlanta, Ryan is deeply committed to the city that shaped him.
+He serves on the boards of The Community Foundation for Greater Atlanta, Goodwill of North Georgia, The Carter Center, The Woodruff Arts Center, the Fox Theater, Usher’s New Look, the Atlanta Business League, and the Metro Atlanta Chamber of Commerce.
+He is a member of the Atlanta Chapter of the 100 Black Men and the Atlanta Rotary Club, and graduated from Leadership Atlanta as a member of the Class of 2026.

-Ryan graduated from Georgetown University and Georgetown University Law Center, where he serves on the Board of Regents.
-He currently resides in Atlanta, Georgia, with his wife and two children.
+Ryan holds degrees from Georgetown University and Georgetown University Law Center, where he serves on the Board of Regents.
+He lives in Atlanta with his wife and two children.

 As Seen On